 Runs were again tough to come by for the Wahine, the designated visiting team.
 UH freshman Sharla Kliebenstein gave UH the lead in the fourth inning with her ninth home run of the season.
 But the Wahine couldn’t add to the advantage, leaving seven runners on base.

-ALL-TOURNEY TEAM» Pitcher — Jolene Henderson, Cal
+» Pitcher — Jolene Henderson, Cal

 » Infielders — Dara Toman, Cleveland State; JC Clayton, BYU; Kristi Delahoussaye, BYU; Jace Williams, Cal; Sharla Kliebenstein, Hawaii